WWE Rumors And News: Roman Reigns To ‘Embrace The Hate’ At ‘WrestleMania 33’

-WrestleMania 33 could well prove to be The Undertaker’s swansong.
-In the wake of WWE Fastlane 2017 we are seeing the WrestleMania rumor mill go into overdrive.
+WrestleMania 33 could well prove to be The Undertaker’s swan song.
+In the wake of WWE Fastlane 2017, we are seeing the WrestleMania rumor mill go into overdrive.
 As previously reported in the Inquisitr, the official WWE WrestleMania 33 poster promotes a host of occasional performers, whilst those superstars who perform week in and week out are relegated to the margins.
-This seems to indicate, that the WWE network continues to need the likes of The Undertaker and Goldberg to sell tickets and PPV passes.
+This seems to indicate that the WWE network continues to need the likes of The Undertaker and Goldberg to sell tickets and PPV passes.
 The fact that Roman Reigns was the only current star to feature prominently on the WrestleMania 33 poster tells its own story.

 It has been some time since the supposed WrestleMania 33 leaked to the internet.
 Of course, the WWE network has not stated that the leaked card was genuine, but those matches that have been confirmed for WrestleMania 33 indicate that the leak has been pretty accurate.
-What’s more, storyline developments through Fastlane, Monday Night Raw and SmackDown Live, appear to support the leaked card.
+What’s more, storyline developments through Fastlane, Monday Night Raw, and SmackDown Live, appear to support the leaked card.

 One of the most interesting WrestleMania 33 matches is the one between The Undertaker and Roman Reigns.
 The Undertaker is wildly popular with the WWE Universe.
 Roman Reigns is not.
 In recent months, there has been a lot of speculation suggesting that WrestleMania 33 will be The Undertaker’s last.
 The Deadman is synonymous with wrestling’s showcase event, an event he has dominated for two decades.